Let’s talk small-cap stocks. In life and career, most people want to think big. But in the stock market, sometimes it pays to think small.

 How to Research Small-Cap Stocks in 5 Steps

 Ready to jump on the small-cap bandwagon?
-Here’s how to pick small-cap stocks:
+Here’s how I pick small-cap stocks…

 #1 Technical Analysis

-Technical analysis is what differentiates smart stock picks from random stock gambling.
+Technical analysis is what differentiates smart stock picks from random gambling.

-By carefully evaluating what a stock has done in the past, you can get a good idea of what might happen in the future.
-No, you can never know exactly, but often enough, it follows a similar trajectory.
+By studying what a stock has done in the past, you can get a good idea of what might happen in the future.
+Often enough, stocks follow a similar trajectory.

-By looking at a stock’s chart over periods of time and based on various indicators, I find patterns that emerge over and over — and once I’ve identified them, I can predict them and use them as cues for where to enter and exit trades.
+By looking at a stock’s chart over time, I find patterns that emerge over and over.
+And once I’ve identified them, I’m better able to predict them and use them as cues for where to enter and exit trades.

-That’s not to say that this is how it works out every time.
-I’m not right all of the time, and you won’t be either.
-Sorry, but there are just too many factors at work.
-Single spikes can occur based on news or a big event.
+That’s not to say it works every time.
+I’m not right all the time, and you won’t be either.
+This isn’t an exact science.

-However, frequently enough, stocks follow predictable patterns, and by observing and pinpointing them, you can take advantage of this phenomenon.
+But often enough, stocks follow predictable patterns.
+By observing and pinpointing them, you can potentially learn to take advantage of them.

 #2 Fundamental Analysis

-Where technical analysis is all about numbers, fundamental analysis offers a little bit more backstory about the company.
-In this way, both fundamental and technical analysis work hand in hand.
+Where technical analysis is all about numbers, fundamental analysis offers a little backstory about the company.
+So fundamental and technical analysis can work hand in hand.

 #3 Use a Small-Cap Stock Screener

-If you want to seek out the top small-cap stocks, you’ll need to sift through the many options that are available.
+If you want to find top small-cap stocks, you’ll have to sift through the many available options.

 #4 Follow Stock Indicators

-When you’ve determined a few small-cap stocks that you’re considering, let stock indicators be part of your continuing research.
-These are the things that can be the tiebreakers that help you choose one stock versus another.
+When you’ve found a few small-cap stocks that you think have potential, let stock indicators be part of your continuing research.
+These can be the tiebreakers that help you choose one stock over another.

 High Volume and News Catalysts

-Look for high volume and news catalysts when seeking out opportunities with small-cap stocks.
+Watch for high volume and news catalysts when you’re looking for opportunities with small-cap stocks.

 High volume plus a great news catalyst is a winning combo.
-If there is an event such as an earnings report, an exciting new hire, or something else that could affect the stock, and it has good volume, it may be a good time to consider making a trade.
+If there’s an earnings report, an exciting new hire, or something else going on with a stock that already has good volume — it might be a good time to make a trade.

 #5 Look for Clear and Easy Patterns

-If you’re reviewing charts for low-cap stocks and can see no discernable pattern, move on.
-Don’t try to see things that aren’t there.
-That’s magical thinking and most likely it will cause you to lose money.
+If you’re reviewing charts for small-cap stocks and can see no discernable pattern, move on.
+Don’t try to spot things that aren’t there.
+That’s magical thinking, and most likely it’ll cause you to lose money.

-Patterns are just that: reliable and repeating.
-By finding good, clean patterns, you’ll be revealing the best possibilities for stocks to trade.
+By finding good, clean patterns, you can potentially see the best for stocks you to trade.

-Key Tips on How to Invest in small-cap Stocks
+Key Tips on How to Look for Small-Cap Stocks

 Ready to be a big fish in a small (cap) pond?
-Here are some of my key tips for how to invest in small-cap stocks:
+Here are some tips on how to look for small-cap stocks.

-I’m a huge fan of watchlists and send them out to the students in my Trading Challenge regularly.
-However, I never say that you should simply follow the same stocks.
-It’s a starting point.
+I’m a huge fan of watchlists and send them out to students in my Trading Challenge regularly.
+But I’ll never tell you to follow my picks.
+My watchlist is a starting point.
 Ultimately, I want you to be able to make watchlists yourself.

 Your watchlist is a small, manageable list of stocks that you’re considering.
-You want to keep it fairly small — after all, it’s easier to monitor five stocks than 20 or 100, for instance, especially if you’re a new trader and still learning how things work.
+Keep it fairly small — it’s easier to monitor five stocks than 20 or 100.
+Especially if you’re still learning how things work.

-You will keep an eye on the stocks on this list to see if they meet your criteria.
-If and when they do, you can move forward with the trade.
+You’ll keep an eye on your watchlist stocks to see if they meet your criteria.
+If and when they do, you can think about next steps for the trade.

-To keep tracks of the stocks on your watchlist, you’ll be looking at indicators and looking for chart patterns volume, breakouts or breakdowns, or any change in the moving average.
+Look at indicators and watch for chart patterns in volume, breakouts or breakdowns, or any change in the moving average.

 Never Chase Your Losses

-There’s a strange thing that happens to traders who are in losing trades.
-Often, instead of recognizing that they’re in a losing trade and doing the right thing and cutting their losses, they start chasing.
+There’s a strange thing that sometimes happens to traders in losing trades.
+Instead of recognizing that they’re losing and cutting their losses, they start chasing.

-They start telling themselves that things will turn around.
-This self-delusion causes them to stay in trades way too long, and they might even pour more money into a loser!
+They tell themselves things will turn around.
+So they stay in trades way too long and might even pour more money into a loser.
+Big mistake!

-Cutting losses without emotion and quickly is vital if you want to be a trader long term.
-If you can’t do this, your losses will quickly mount and you’ll blow up your account.
+Cutting losses quickly is vital if you want to be a trader for the long term.
+If you can’t do this, your losses will quickly add up and you’ll likely blow up your account.